GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 # Azure Cloud Detection Lab

-This project demonstrates how to configure and deploy a cloud-based lab environment in Microsoft Azure for exploring Microsoft Sentinel, a Security Information and Event Management (SIEM) solution.
-The lab provides hands-on experience with Azure resources, log collection, security analysis, and detection implementation using KQL (Kusto Query Language).
+This project is a hands-on lab designed to explore how to configure and deploy a cloud-based environment in Microsoft Azure.
+The goal of this lab is to gain experience with Microsoft Sentinel, a Security Information and Event Management (SIEM) solution, while learning key concepts like log collection, security analysis, and detection implementation using KQL (Kusto Query Language).

 ---

 ## Overview

-Microsoft Sentinel provides a centralized platform for security analytics, threat detection, and incident response.
-This lab focuses on:
+Microsoft Sentinel is a powerful tool that helps centralize security data, detect potential threats, and respond quickly to incidents.
+This lab focuses on providing practical experience with:

-- Deploying and configuring Azure resources such as Virtual Machines and Log Analytics Workspace.
+- Setting up Azure resources such as Virtual Machines and Log Analytics Workspace.
-- Collecting and analyzing logs from Windows Security Events.
+- Collecting and analyzing Windows Security Events to identify activity patterns.
+- Writing custom detection rules to simulate real-world scenarios.
-- Creating custom detection rules mapped to the MITRE ATT&CK framework.
+- Mapping detection techniques to the MITRE ATT&CK framework.
-- Using KQL for querying and analyzing data.
+- Using KQL to query log data efficiently.

-> **Note:** This lab utilizes a free Azure subscription and the 30-day free trial for Microsoft Sentinel.
-Users are encouraged to shut down resources when not in use to minimize costs.
+The lab is designed to be beginner-friendly and can be completed using Azure's free trial account.
+It's a great way to understand how cloud-based security tools are used in real-world scenarios.

 ---